Homing In

 - - - - - - - - - - - - - - -

 Joe MoellWho is KØOV?
 A registered professional electronic engineer and an active Amateur Radio enthusiast since age 11, Joe Moell KØOV has 55 years of experience designing radio-frequency circuits and systems for broadcast, communications, and radar, ranging from near-DC through microwave frequencies.
 He has designed new devices for radio direction finding and has written about RDF and other topics for almost every ham radio publication in the USA.
 In February 1998, he was appointed by the American Radio Relay League (ARRL) as the USA's first ARDF Coordinator, to promote international-style foxhunting and to organize Team USA for international ARDF competitions.
-He also conducts the annual CQ Worldwide Foxhunting Weekend.
+He also conducts the annual Worldwide Foxhunting Weekend.

-Joe collaborated with Tom Curlee WB6UZZ to write TRANSMITTER HUNTING---Radio Direction Finding Simplified, a comprehensive text on RDF, and has written over 290 published articles on the subject, including his monthly Homing In columns that ran for 15 years in 73 Amateur Radio Today magazine, then for ten years in CQ-VHF magazine, for one year in CQ-Plus digital magazine and then four times per year in CQ Magazine.
+Joe collaborated with Tom Curlee WB6UZZ to write TRANSMITTER HUNTING---Radio Direction Finding Simplified, a comprehensive text on RDF, and has written almost 300 published articles on the subject, including his monthly Homing In columns that ran for 15 years in 73 Amateur Radio Today magazine, then for ten years in CQ-VHF magazine, for one year in CQ-Plus digital magazine and then four times per year in CQ Magazine.
 As a Technical Advisor to ARRL Headquarters, he authored a chapter on RDF for The ARRL Handbook and has made more than 100 presentations on transmitter hunting to clubs, conventions, classes and seminars.
 As time permits, he is available for private engineering consulting.

 - - - - - - - - - - - - - - -

 G-RatedHaving problems browsing here?
 No pages are "under construction," but linking errors and server glitches can occur.
 If you get an error message when attempting to link to a page at this site, please send e-mail to me, stating which page you could not access.
 Also please report any stale links you encounter or any problems in displaying these pages.
 They are designed to look good and load rapidly on any browser version and at any screen resolution.
 They're printer-friendly, too.
-No cookies, frames, fancy backgrounds, pop-up windows, animations, Google ads, affiliate schemes, background music, tickers, sponsored links, third-party banners or LIKE buttons on my pages --- just an abundance of original and useful information, suitable for all ages.
+No cookies, frames, fancy backgrounds, pop-up windows, animations, Google ads, affiliate schemes, background music, tickers, sponsored links, third-party banners or AI-generated content on my pages --- just an abundance of original and useful information, suitable for all ages.
 My privacy policy is very simple: I don't collect any information about you when you surf here.
 If you send me an e-mail inquiry or buy a book, I won't give your e-mail address or other information to anyone else without your permission.

 Please note that this Web site is built and maintained independently by Joe Moell.
 It is not sponsored by or affiliated with CQ Publications, 73 Amateur Radio Today, Wayne Green Enterprises, TAB/McGraw-Hill, ARRL, or any other commercial or non-commercial entity.
 All content is protected by applicable intellectual property laws.

-Entire site Copyright © 1996-2023 Joseph D. Moell.
+Entire site Copyright © 1996-2024 Joseph D. Moell.
 Text, photos and original graphics may not be served or reproduced elsewhere without permission.

 COOL HAM Award StudySphere Award BEST HAM Award Contact info: